jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Cloze
 Let $P$ be a partition of set $A$.
-The partition form of AoC asserts existence of set $C$ satisfying:
+The partition form of AC asserts existence of set $C$ satisfying:
 1. {$\forall B \in P, \exists!\, b \in B, b \in C$}
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1743376072899-->